FedGuy699/PrismWM/README.md

 Brooklynn uses about **200 KB of memory** from my testing, making it good for lightweight setups.

+# Feel free to make commits!

+**Brooklynn** is not just mine it is for everyone, so if you have a commit you would like to make, feel free.

 ---

 ## ✨ Features